geoffder/imaging-utils/README.md

 ### s2p_packer.py
 * This script will re-pack an existing **suite2p** folder into and hdf5, and generate a denoised gif, placing them in an adjacent directory named `s2p`.
-* Currently, this is just geared to be ran inside of a folder containing a single tiff that has already been analysed using the `suite2p` GUI.
+* Designed to be ran inside of a folder containing a tiff (or tiffs, assuming the whole folder was used) that has already been analysed using the `suite2p` GUI.
 * Usage is otherwise similar to `s2p_runner.py`.
 * Currently available options are:
   * `gif_timestep`: milliseconds per frame for the generated gif